 Trump postpones tariff hikes on furniture, kitchen cabinets for a year

-- On Wednesday, President Donald Trump signed a proclamation delaying tariff increases on upholstered furniture, kitchen cabinets and vanities for one year, moving implementation to 2027.
+- On Wednesday, President Donald Trump signed an order delaying a 30% tariff on upholstered furniture and a 50% tariff on kitchen cabinets and vanities for one year, keeping the existing 25% import tax in place.

 Coverage Details